Download executive summary: Executive Summary [PDF]

 It launched with the publication of two reports: Indefensible: The true cost of the global military to our climate and human security and Global Military Spending, Sustainable Human Safety and Value for Money.

-This work grew out of TPNS’s Five Percent Proposal that argued runaway global military spending was every bit as structurally relevant international development issues of power imbalance, extreme poverty, displacement and ecological breakdown as debt cancellation, trade, tax and climate justice.
+This work grew out of TPNS’s Five Percent Proposal that argued runaway global military spending was every bit as structurally relevant as international development issues of power imbalance, extreme poverty, displacement and ecological breakdown as debt cancellation, trade, tax and climate justice.

 This briefing pulls together the various ways in which the global military as whole – and primarily the top 20 spenders and arms sellers – impact on the SDGs and on climate change.